 Carly Lettero (Spring Creek Project/Environmental Humanities) received $115,000 from the Shotpouch Foundation for the renewal of the Spring Creek Project, which offers several residencies and programs for campus and community outreach.

-Paul Thompson (School of Public Policy), in collaboration with Katherine Gunter and John Schuna in the College of Public Health and Human Sciences, received $373,517 from the Spencer Foundation to study effects of four-day school weeks on student achievement and child and family wellbeing.
+Paul Thompson (School of Public Policy), in collaboration with Katherine Gunter and John Schuna in the College of Health, received $373,517 from the Spencer Foundation to study effects of four-day school weeks on student achievement and child and family wellbeing.

 Ana Spalding and Erika Wolters (School of Public Policy) received $368,857 from the National Oceanic and Atmospheric Administration to assess community vulnerability to ocean acidification across the California Current Ecosystem.